 Rapid Development pre-dates the massive adoption of agile techniques, and yet still has many best practices and sound advice for software development project management in particular.

 Who Moved My Cheese? and The One Minute Manager are both essentials for anyone who has to manage people, and as project managers the reality is that is 90% of our job if we are doing it right (hint: if you are spending all your time managing your gnatt charts and requirements then you’re doing it wrong.)
-The One Minute Manager provides you will a toolkit full of tools for better managing your teams, and Who Moved My Cheese? helps you better understand, empathize with, and manage people impacted by change.
+The One Minute Manager provides you with a toolkit full of tools for better managing your teams, and Who Moved My Cheese? helps you better understand, empathize with, and manage people impacted by change.

 Building a high performing team is critical to project success, and as project managers we must be the ones to lead our teams to greater effectiveness.
 Not to mention it is just plain more fun to work with a well functioning team, and who doesn’t want that?
 The Five Dysfunctions of a Team is a great quick read which will help you identify common dysfunctions that will get in your team’s way, and help you overcome them with actionable steps you can take with your team.